ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

 [Devise](https://github.com/plataformatec/devise)).

 On the front end, I ended up just delivering plain old server-rendered pages, with some React sprinkled in where it made sense.
-While I‘m a React SPA fan, this decision allowed me to keep all my tests in a single suite.
+While I’m a React SPA fan, this decision allowed me to keep all my tests in a single suite.
 Navigation is intercepted with Turbolinks for a snappy user experience.